Skip to main content

 Single point of access to open data produced by the EU institutions - all data is free to use for commercial and non-commercial purposes.

-You can access open scientific publications from Horizon 2020 via OpenAIRE.
+All scientific publications from Horizon Europe and H2020 are accessible via OpenAIRE.

 Access to marine and maritime data in Europe.